-- HNE covers the cost of one hearing aid per hearing impaired ear, every 36 months, up to a maximum of \$2,000 for each hearing aid. - You may choose a higher priced hearing aid and pay the difference in cost above the \$2,000 limit.
-If you choose to pay the difference in cost, the amount you pay will not apply to your Out-of-Pocket Maximum or Deductible. - Coverage for related services prescribed by a licensed audiologist or hearing instrument specialist includes: - Initial hearing aid evaluation - Fitting and adjustments - Supplies, including ear molds - The payment responsibilities and other requirements that are a part of this plan apply to this coverage.
+- HNE covers the cost of one hearing aid per hearing impaired ear, every 24 months, up to a maximum of \$2,000 for each hearing aid. - You may choose a higher priced hearing aid and pay the difference in cost above the \$2,000 limit.
+If you choose to pay the difference in cost, the amount you pay will not apply to your Out-of-Pocket Maximum or Deductible. - Coverage for related services prescribed by a licensed audiologist or hearing instrument specialist includes: - o Initial hearing aid evaluation - Fitting and adjustments - o Supplies, including ear molds - The payment responsibilities and other requirements that are a part of this plan apply to this coverage.

-HNE requires a written statement from the Member's treating physician that the hearing aid is Medically Necessary.
+Group Insurance Commission Employees Effective Date: July 1, 2020 • HNE requires a written statement from the Member's treating physician that the hearing aid is Medically Necessary.